shrihari-prakash/liquid/README.md

 ### Features

-In addition to OAuth, the service provides additional (but usually very needed) functionalities for user accounts management:
+In addition to OAuth, the service provides additional (but usually very needed) functionalities for customization and user accounts management:

 ⭐ Highly customizable.
 Customize and configure every part of the UI and service.